decentraland/adr/content/ADR-258-trigger-areas.md

 When using the `PHYSICS` layer, the trigger area will trigger events when any entity with a physics collider overlaps with it.

+Note: If a collider with the same shape blocks a player from entering a trigger area, then we won't consider a trigger event being sent.
+There must be an overlap with the area, not just contact.
+For example, if a same entity has both a MeshCollider component set to the layer `CL_PHYSICS` and a Trigger component set to the layer `CL_PLAYER`, and both meshes have the same shape, then the player will never be able to activate a trigger event from this entity.
+In the future we'll likely want to do _Collision Events_ as a separate feature.

 ### Trigger events

 Trigger areas can trigger events when the player (or any other entity on the trigger layer) enters, exits or stays in the area.